auntiepickle/ff7seventhheavensteamdeck/README.md

 The next step is to add some files and folders to allow 7th Heaven to work properly when we launch it next.

-I will include each step below for completeness but, if you're like me and want a simply copy/paste.
+I will include each step below for completeness but, if you're like me and want a simple copy/paste.
 Here is a combined version of all the scripts below (Don't use this or modify it if you diverged from the file paths I mention above)

 (There is also a [shell script](https://github.com/auntiepickle/ff7seventhheavensteamdeck/blob/main/FF7SeventhHeavenSteamDeckResources/7thHeavenSDConfig.sh) which you can run if that's easier for you)